1. Introduction to Vue, CDN and Flask with REST API¶

 - Use Python's

-type for the response data. - Convert the
+dicttype for the response data. - Convert the

-into JSON format using thejsonify()
+dictinto JSON format using thejsonify()function.

 - Use Python's